 Future of the series

 It was fascinating to reproduce these results.
 And it was very insightful as well.
 I have learned many things from the results.
 It is great to see the confirmation that the original conclusions hold for more than 50 years.

 And it also shows that my withdrawal rate (3.5%) is a safe bet.
 I may switch to 3.75% in the future.
 I will have to run more simulations.
 It is important to choose a proper safe withdrawal rate.

 Talking of simulations, I have run a few more simulations with the same idea:

 - Does the Trinity Study work in recent years?

-Since I plan to make a few more articles like these ones with more simulation, I would like to get your point of view on this article!
+Since I plan to make a few more articles like these with more simulations, I would like to get your point of view on this article!
 Please let me know what you think in the comments below!
-What should I improve?.
+What should I improve?

 What do you think of these results?
 Would you like me to run more simulations like this?
 Do you have ideas on what kind of simulations I should run next?

 With all these results, we can have several important conclusions.